vaneguti110/expensifyapp-jesttest/README.md

 ExpensifyApp: In the terminal it will run all the tests created in the tests folder inside public/src/tests

-#### P.S: In the package.json, there is now a new option in script test:"jest", so i can run the test cases
+#### P.S: In the package.json, there is now a new option in script test:"jest", to run the test cases
 <pre>
 {
   "name": "expensify",